mathie/nanowrimo/_drafts/a-week-of-cooking.md

 table.
 People chose to pair the pancakes with bacon and maple syrup, or blueberries and creme fraiche.
 Either way, they were well received.

-### Spinach and Ricotta Canneloni
+### Spinach and Ricotta cannelloni

 After breakfast, I got stuck straight into preparing for dinner.
 I was following the mantra of taking my time and enjoying it, and there were a couple of processes here I wasn't 100% comfortable with.

-I'm sure the last time I made canneloni, I blanched lasagne sheets so they could be curved to make the canneloni tubes.
+I'm sure the last time I made cannelloni, I blanched lasagne sheets so they could be curved to make the cannelloni tubes.
 This time it was much simpler: it turns out that Tesco sell ready made tubes.
 Winning.
 I spent a bit of time lining up the tubes in various ovenproof dishes to see what I could use to cook it.
 The biggest dish fitted eighteen tubes, and I had twenty four.
 That's OK, I